suttacentral/sc-data/sc_bilara_data/_publication/en/sujato/editions/kn/snp/matter/introduction.md

 There is no overall thematic development in the text, so the reader can start wherever they like.
 The only exception is the final chapter, which is one long Sutta and should be read as a whole.

 ## The Snake Chapter

+The chapter offers advice for lay folk, counters the pretensions of the brahmins, and co-opts the animist worship of native spirits.
+But it begins and ends with a direct statement on the life that the Buddha believed to be most worth living: a mendicant who “sheds this world and the next”, “the sage meditating secluded in the woods”.

+While the structure of the chapter is certainly loose, I think this return suggests that it was compiled with an overall plan in mind.

 ### The Snake